Manuel Cuevas: Gram Parsons

-For The Flying Burrito Brothers' 1969 The Gilded Palace of Sin album cover, Gram Parsons commissioned Nudie and Manuel to create a suit.
+For The Flying Burrito Brothers' 1969 The Gilded Palace of Sin album cover, Gram Parsons commissioned Nudie and Cuevas to create a suit.
 Visible on one lapel is the embroidered figure of a voluptuous naked woman.
 The green leaves featured prominently in the design on the front of the jacket are a marijuana plant, and the red-petaled flowers above them are poppies, the natural source of morphine, opium, and heroin.

 The suit has been continuously linked to the manner of his death.
 Parsons was 26 years old at the time of his death, with official cause being an overdose of morphine and alcohol.
-Manuel has been quoted as saying, "Gram and I discussed his suit in detail for several months before I committed it to fabric.
+Cuevas has been quoted as saying, "Gram and I discussed his suit in detail for several months before I committed it to fabric.
 It wasn't until years later looking back that I realized he wanted me to design the suit the way he would want to die.
 From the pills, the woman, the cross, the poppies to the flames on the pants and of course in the end his body went up in flames in Joshua Tree with our friend Phil Kaufman."